nrwl/nx/docs/shared/reference/nx-json.md

 }
 ```

-### Restrict Plugin Inferred Tasks
+### Scope Plugins to Specific Projects

-You can limit which projects are processed by Nx plugins to infer tasks using the `include` and `exclude` properties in the plugin configuration object.
+Plugins use config files to infer tasks for projects.
+You can specify which config files are processed by Nx plugins using the `include` and `exclude` properties in the plugin configuration object.

 ```jsonc {% fileName="nx.json" %}
 {